ewelchman/ewelchman.github.io/index.md

 layout: default
 ---

-# Recent articles/posts
+# Blog posts

 * [**Was week 7 a turning point for the Carolina Panthers?**](https://www.catscratchreader.com/2018/10/31/18038790/was-week-7-a-turning-point-carolina-panthers-baltimore-ravens-nfc-south)
-A profile of the Carolina Panthers offense using stats from the first six weeks of the season.
+A profile of the Carolina Panthers offense using stats from the first six weeks of the 2018 season.

 # NFL analytics projects/posts